jwoertink/math_game/README.md

 Since my daughter is having trouble with math, I decided to start building a game to help her.
 This game is written in [Shoes](http://shoesrb.com/)

+*Must have shoes installed to run*
+After shoes is installed, just open up the `run.rb` file in shoes.

 ## Playing

 Currently this game is in a simple state.